MicahElliott/dunnit/README.md

 ledger; weekly reports live in the week directory; monthly reports live in the month directory; and quarterly/yearly reports live under their year.

+Generated report filenames identify the covered period and do not append the generation date.
+Period tokens are `Fri-20260925` for a day, `W39-2026` for a week, `Sep-2026` for a month, `Q3-2026` for a quarter, and `FY2026` for a fiscal year.
+Standalone summaries therefore look like `summary-W39-2026.md`; EOD reports use the day token, and themed Reviews append compact theme slugs such as `personalnotes` or `formalreport`.
+The Year Start Month and Year End Month settings define the 12-month fiscal year; `FY2026` means the period ending in calendar year 2026.

 Each line looks like:

 ```